CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Physics Accuracy

 Figure~\ref{fig:cog} shows the centre of gravity of the two models against the centre of gravity produced by \gfour{}.
 Here, we expect worse performance in the perpendicular direction from \ccthree{}, since it has had the centre of gravity conditioning from \showerf{} removed, as per the reasoning given in section~\ref{sec:CC3arch}, and additionally, it does not have the advantage of training on the specific detector location with supporting structure.
 The first two plots, left and centre, show the perpendicular directions.
 As expected, \cctwo{} matches these better, with \ccthree{} slightly underestimating the width of the distribution, and not quite replicating the offset.

 On the right, the centre of gravity along the shower axis is shown, expressed as a location in the 30 layers.
 In this \ccthree{} provides a marginally better fit, but both models perform acceptably.

-Since the changes from \cctwo{} to \ccthree{} are significant, involving both a reduction in size, and the extension of the model to cover incident particles of all angles, It is satisfactory that the metrics in table~\ref{tab:cc23_metrics} indicate comparable performance.
+Since the changes from \cctwo{} to \ccthree{} are significant, involving both a reduction in size, and the extension of the model to cover incident particles of all angles, it is satisfactory that the metrics in table~\ref{tab:cc23_metrics} indicate comparable global performance.
+The changes have improved some fits, and degraded others, but for the most part \ccthree{} remains at the same order of magnitude or better than \cctwo{}.
+Only for the centre of gravity in X/Y does \cctwo{} perform a lot better, and this is due to the removal of CoG calibration, which is discussed in section~\ref{sec:CC3arch}.
 Overall it appears that the upgrades to \ccthree{} have not adversely impacted the performance of the model.